Data storage formats

 However, Bonsai becomes increasingly more resource-intensive the further in history you try to read data.
 To prevent this, you can limit how far Bonsai looks back while reconstructing data.
 The default limit Bonsai looks back is 512.
 To change the parameter, use the

---bonsai-maximum-back-layers-to-load doesn’t affect the size of the database being stored, only how far back to load.
-This means there is no “safe minimum” value to use with this option.
+--bonsai-historical-block-limit doesn't affect the size of the database being stored, only how far back to load.
+This means there is no "safe minimum" value to use with this option.

 |Data storage format||Sync mode||Storage estimate||Can other nodes sync to your node?|